sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 - HealthTech generated 408 support tickets.

 **Business Insight:** FinTech, DevTools, and HealthTech create the highest support burden, which suggests customers in these industries face more product complexity, onboarding challenges, or unresolved issues than other segments.
-Since DevTools also has one of the highest churn rates, heavy support demand may be contributing directly to customer loss.
+Since DevTools also had one of the highest churn rates, heavy support demand may be contributing directly to customer loss.
 These industries should receive targeted product improvements, stronger onboarding, and dedicated customer success resources.

 ---